Knots to MPH Calculator

 The built-in Saffir-Simpson hurricane scale makes the page especially useful for weather interpretation.
 Forecast agencies often report sustained wind in knots, while public advisories and headlines often summarize the same storm in mph.

 Maritime weather uses knots while US road and weather reports use mph.
 When a forecast says "sustained winds 64 knots," you need to know that means 74 mph — a Category 1 hurricane.
-This tool makes the conversion instant and keeps the storm-scale context visible so you can interpret wind speeds without doing the math by hand.
+This converter makes the conversion instant and keeps the storm-scale context visible so you can interpret wind speeds without doing the math by hand.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter a speed value.